What are your daily rates?

 What’s the best way to get to Camp Kindle?

-We have a great relationship with First Student Canada School Bus Transportation and can gladly make arrangements on your behalf.
-Whether by bus, or your own personal vehicles, arrival time on day one is 11:00 am, and departure on the last day is between 11:30 am and 1:00 pm.
-View Map
+We have a great relationship with First Student Canada School Bus Transportation and can gladly provide you with their contact information.
+Whether by bus, or your own personal vehicles, our Program Coordinators will work with you to determine the best arrival/departure times for your group.

 What sorts of emergency procedures are in place?